apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

 ### Gradle Ecosystem

-Users need to configure additional `BuildArgs` to prevent GroovyShell related classes from reporting errors when building GraalVM Native Image. and proactively use GraalVM Reachability Metadata central repository.
-The following configuration is for reference to configure additional Gradle Task for the project, and the documentation of GraalVM Native Build Tools shall prevail.
+Users need to actively use the GraalVM Reachability Metadata central repository.
+The following configuration is for reference to configure additional Gradle Tasks for the project, and the documentation of GraalVM Native Build Tools shall prevail.

 ```groovy
 plugins {